Sitefinity/mvc-samples/CustomImageWidget/README.md

-Add image field in a custom designer view
+﻿Add image field in a custom designer view
 ======

 The following tutorial demonstrates how to create custom MVC Image widget based on the Feather UI framework.
 The CustomImage widget displays an image and provide the option to upload the image through designer using build-in [sfImageFiled](http://docs.sitefinity.com/feather-image-field) component.